ai4design/oh2bees/CONTRIBUTING.md

 5. Save the changes to your `.env` file.

-## 5. Start Coolify
+## 5. Start Oh2Bees

-1. Open a terminal in the local Coolify directory.
+1. Open a terminal in the local Oh2Bees directory.

 2. Run the following command in the terminal (leave that terminal open):
    ```